How Buddhist Hypocrisy Justifies Exploitation Of Downtrodden Animals

 Buddhism offers us a surface level commitment of animal compassion.
 According to doctrine, a Buddhist must treat all animals kindly and in equal measure.

 A Buddhist must show loving kindness to all beings.
-Or at least this is the case as it would seem should you simply cast your lens narrow-eyed, and indifferently accept the stoic nirvana of Buddhism at face value.
+Or at least this is the case as it would seem should you simply cast your lens narrow-eyed and take Buddhism’s nirvana at face value.

 It’s a surface level commitment.
 A commitment without depth, because once you dip your toe beyond the euphoric flowerbed of animal loving compassion.
 The compassion which Buddhists outwardly signal.
 You are plunged into an uncomfortable, icy hypocrisy which justifies animal torture and cruelty befit of the abused victims of China’s dog meat festival.

 According to the Buddhists, a soul may be reborn into either a human body or animal body.

 Karma indicates that being reborn as an animal implies past misdeeds.
-Furthermore, according to this doctrine, animals cannot commit good deeds.
-Therefore an animal cannot improve their souls through good deeds.
-They are then left to being reborn an animal soul until the karma wares out.
+Furthermore, it is understood that animals cannot commit good deeds, and therefore cannot build their Karma status.
+They are left to being reborn an animal soul until the karma wares out.

 Seems a tad unfair.

 And as such, because animals can’t engage in conscious acts of self-improvement they can’t improve their karmic status.
 Their souls must continue to be reborn as animals until their bad karma is exhausted.

 This conundrum yields catch-22 and so arrives us at a point of conflict and a fundamental hypocrisy of this faith.

 Buddhists cannot harm any living being, but in equal measure, profess their superiority and descent towards the animal kingdom.
 This morality is manifest across the numerous religious temples of Thailand and surrounding South East Asian states.
 In these temples are sick, injured and deformed animals.